very-good-science/data-ethics-club/how-to-guide/organising.md

 ```
 @all-contributors please add @NatalieThurlby for organising
 ```
 The bot will then set up a pull-request (PR) to add the named person to the contributors list, and the PR will update the list of contributors at the bottom.
+We have [an open issue](https://github.com/very-good-science/data-ethics-club/issues/38) that we use to call the all-contributors bot.

 Some people aren't on GitHub of course, so to add them to the contributions list you can manually edit the file `.all-contributorsrc` by adding the following object to the list:
 ```